zhao-zilong/streaming_stereo/README.md

 # streaming_stereo

 ## Condition of this program
-All these codes can run perfectly in OS X El Capitan, the program of obtaining the rotation information of Oculus Rift tested only in Xcode, the type of Arduino is Arduino Uno, all files html have to run under server appache.
+All these codes can run perfectly in OS X El Capitan, the program of obtaining the rotation information of Oculus Rift tested only in Xcode, the type of Arduino is Arduino Uno, all html files have to run under server appache.
+For the part of streaming videos, it's realised by WebRTC, so please use chrome to test all html files.

 ###websocket-server.js